Kaljurand/aceview/branches/1_3/README.txt

 Project name: ACE View 1.3
 Create project from existing source
 Directory: /the root directory of the ACE View source/

+The paths to the external jars are configured automatically based on the .classpath file.
+But you have to additionally set the Eclipse variable PROTEGE41 to point to $PROTEGE_HOME so that the Protege and OWL-API jars can be accessed.
+(You can also set PROTEGE41_SRC to point to the the Protege sources.)

 == Building ACE View and integrating it with Protege ==